 - 1 chipotle chile canned in adobo (optional)

-Serve the soup with a smorgasbord of garnishes such as chopped cilantro, bacon, onions, radishes, and avocado; chile sauce or other hot sauce; lime wedges; and tortilla chips.
+- Serve the soup with a smorgasbord of garnishes such as chopped cilantro, bacon, onions, radishes, and avocado.
+Add some chile sauce or other hot sauce; plus lime wedges and tortilla chips.
 For a traditional accompaniment, serve a plate of grilled green onions.